-outsourced providers, we obtain assurance from third auditors on the design and operating effectiveness of rols ur audit addressed the matter ddress the risk of material misstatement and obtain ent audit evidence, we performed the following dures over intangible assets:
+How our audit addressed the matter

+To address the risk of material misstatement and obtain sufficient audit evidence, we performed the following procedures over intangible assets:

 - We evaluated and tested the Group's processes for recognising intangible assets; - We reviewed amounts capitalised for significant projects currently being completed by the group.
 This included a retrospective assessment of amounts capitalised in early stages of significant projects; - We reviewed the Group's processes for considering the completion of projects and commencement of amortisation; and - We ensured intangible assets made redundant through new projects were written off.